shellbend/benflix/README.md

 ### Create Docker Secrets

-Create an empty `config` directory at the root of the repostiory to hold all of the configuration information for your containers, as well as your secret
+Create an empty `config` directory at the root of the repository to hold all of the configuration information for your containers, as well as your secret
 credentials: